 Skills you need to excel at proofreading.

 Attention to detail: You need an eagle eye to pick minor errors.
-Concentration and attention to detail are the most critical skills required to succeed at proofreading.
+Concentration and attention to detail are the most critical skills to succeed at proofreading.

 A college degree: Though it is not a requirement, some proofreading companies want you to have a degree.
 A degree in journalism or English can make these careers easy for you.